-- Multiple coverage options—Choose coverage amounts from $500 to $15,000 per month.
+- Multiple coverage options—Choose coverage amounts from $500 to $15,000 per month, in $100 increments.
 If you need assistance, contact Lockton Affinity’s representatives to ensure you have the right coverage in place based on your income.

 - Future purchase option—For an additional premium you can increase your coverage in the future to help ensure your coverage keeps pace as your earnings grow.